NC

 NCMR

 Out-of-spec material.
 The gray area is where quality culture lives.
-Clear cases are easy—the hard ones define you.
+Clear cases are easy.
+The hard ones define you.

 type